 As most residents will know, there are two plaques in All Saints Church recording the names of the men who died in the World Wars, but the Village Hall was designated as Drinkstone’s official War Memorial in the 1920’s.
 In view of this, there has been discussion by members of the Village Hall committee about how the centenary of the First World War might be marked in Drinkstone.

 For a number of years on Remembrance Sunday, the names of the 15 Drinkstone men who are listed on the First World War memorial plaque in the parish church were read out, including the three on the Second World War memorial – but nobody attending the service knew anything about the lives of the men themselves.
 Robin Sharp is researching the background of each of these men and it was agreed that to tell their stories, during the week marking the centenary of each individual’s death, would be a fitting way to honour their lives and keep the solemn pledge: ‘We will remember them’.”
+Arthur George Pryke was the last of them.

 George Rose 13th January 1883 – 12th October 1917